chmduquesne/sharebox-fs/README.md

   connection is restored.
 - *Conflict handling*: if the same document is modified in several places, the system should keep both versions and yet provide a simple way to choose between the two versions.
+Ideally the remote conflicting version should be shown as a hidden file that you can 'rm' in order to choose the version.
 - *Versioning*: It should be able to automatically keep several versions of document.
 - *Efficient storage*: Versioning must not induce a forever growing size.